California Leave of Absence “Boot Camp” for Texas Employers

 • Leave laws’ various applications to COVID-19-related absences will be covered in detail.

-• Wage-replacement considerations for employees on leave in California, including State Disability Insurance, Paid Family Leave (PFL), and unemployment compensation
+• Wage-replacement considerations for employees on leave in California, including Paid Sick Leave, State Disability Insurance, Paid Family Leave (PFL), and unemployment compensation

 • Required policies and postings